starf0g/bookmark_manager/README.md

 4) Run the query saved in the file `01_create_bookmarks_table.sql` located in db/migrations UPDATE THIS LATER

 You can run the file using the `\i` command in psql

+As a busy person
+So that I can save my url's that I use often
+I would like to add bookmarks